 Foreign operator of air transportation service

-Foreign commercial carriers on international flights originating in Alberta are exempt from the fuel tax on aviation fuel at the time of sale.
-See Information Circular AV-1 – Aviation Fuel Tax – International Flights for more information.
+A foreign operator of a commercial air transportation service on an international flight originating in Alberta is exempt from tax on clear aviation fuel at the time the fuel is purchased.
+See Information Circular FT-4, Alberta Fuel Tax Exemptions, Refunds and Rebates for more information.

 Foreign embassies and diplomats